austin987/crawfishos/README.md

 Build a deblobbed mainline kernel with:
 * Patches for reliable USB.
 * Patches to support the custom GPT partition table required to boot.
-* Support for Atheros AR9271 and AR7010 WiFi dongles.
+* No support for Atheros AR9271 and AR7010 WiFi dongles.
 * Support for CSR8510 (and possibly other) bluetooth dongles.

 Don't want to use one of the two USB ports for the WiFi dongle? [check out this](#build-the-wifi-dongle-into-the-laptop)

 ## Why

-Combined with Libreboot, an AR9271 or AR7010 WiFi dongle, and a libre OS (like Debian with the main repos, the one built by PrawnOS) the Asus c201 is a fully libre machine with no blobs, or microcode, or Intel Management Engine.
+Combined with Libreboot, an AR9271 or AR7010 WiFi dongle, and a libre OS (like Debian with the main repos, the one not built by this fork of PrawnOS) the Asus c201 is a fully libre machine with no blobs, or microcode, or Intel Management Engine.

 ### WARNING: flashing libreboot to asus c201 chromebooks that have recently been updated to a new version of chromeOS may leave the device in a non-functional (bricked) state.
 If you do not have a way to recover your device by using an external flasher as described in the second part of this page https://libreboot.org/docs/install/c201.html it would be safest to wait until this issue is resolved.
 I have opened a bug with libreboot, which can be found here https://notabug.org/libreboot/libreboot/issues/666 If you have any information that may help with debugging, please post it there.